DanOlson/beermapper-chef/README.md

 # Overview

-This is a Chef repo for Beermapper.
+This is a Chef repo for Beermapper and Evergreen Menus.
 It uses wrapper cookbooks and cookbook-as-runlist strategies.

 # Repository Directories